beginning of content

 Cervical cancer

-If you are a female aged 50 to 74 you should continue to be screened for cervical cancer.
+You should continue to be screened for cervical cancer until the age of 74 years.
 The cervical screening test has replaced the Pap test.
-It detects human papillomavirus (HPV) and is more effective than the Pap test.
+It detects human papillomavirus (HPV) and should be done every 5 years.
 HPV is a common infection that can lead to cervical cancer.

 At any age, if you have any symptoms such as pain or vaginal bleeding, you should see your doctor.